akka/akka/akka-docs/src/main/paradox/scala/stream/stages-overview.md

 ### fromCompletionStage

-Send the single value of the Java `CompletionStage` when it completes and there is demand.
+Send the single value of the `CompletionStage` when it completes and there is demand.
 If the future fails the stream is failed with that exception.

 **emits** the future completes